 Those that have lived and breathed Xero for some time will know that we’ve been updating our pages to make them more beautiful, intuitive and simpler to use.
-As part of this process, we’ve redesigned the User Permissions page, which we’ll be releasing to everyone over the coming week.
+As part of this process, we’ve redesigned the User Permissions page.
 We’ve also completed some important work in the back-end to ensure that Xero could support more user role options in the future.
 New Expenses and Xero Projects need more flexibility with who can do what, and this update allows for this – more on those below.

-Don’t worry, we won’t be removing any of the abilities you have now, but there are some changes of wording that you might want to familiarise yourself with, as this is rolled out over the next week:
+Don’t worry, we haven’t removed any of the abilities you have now, but there are some changes of wording that you might want to familiarise yourself with:

 - Invoices becomes Sales and purchases for Standard and Advisor users

 - Bank reconciliation is now Bank accounts and balances

 - Contact Bank Account Admin is simply called Bank account admin

 - What is Cash Coding?
 This is now better explained for ‘non-cash-coding’ and ‘cash-coding’ permissions.

 We’ve had requests for every type of role under the sun.
 In Community alone, there have been over 100 individual feature requests for every user role permutation imaginable.
 While this release won’t satisfy the want for grand, complex, completely customisable settings – it is a great step in the right direction.
 As new products and features are added to Xero, more user roles are likely to be created down the track.
 For now though, we need to get on building those new features!